 Child Support Modernization

 The Bureau of Child Support (BCS) is excited to continue work on the Child Support Modernization (CSM) project.
-The purpose of the CSM project is to modernize the child support program and related child support automated systems – such as Kids Information Data System (KIDS).
-CSM is currently in the design phase in which requirements are validated, refined, and finalized, and the requirements are transformed into detailed system specifications.
+The purpose of the CSM project is to modernize the child support program and related child support automated systems and to develop a new, modernized system named THRIVE, which replaces the current system, Kids Information Data System (KIDS).

 Overhead view of graphs, pie charts and numbers